New York high school football coach suspended for running up score on undefeated opponent

 Shaver added: “What made me the most upset, to be honest is, listen, if the South Side coach complained and said, ‘This guy definitely ran up the score on us,’ well, then they should investigate.
 Because that’s the intent of the rule.
 The spirit of the rule is to prevent better teams from running up on lesser programs and sportsmanship and dignity and all that stuff.
 I get it.
 That didn’t happen.”

-South Shore coach Phil Onesto told Newsday he had no problem with the score.
+South Side coach Phil Onesto told Newsday he had no problem with the score.

 “I had no issue with how the game went,” he said.
 “I had spoken to coach Shaver, I told him I had no issues.”